Basic Cooking Methods and Techniques

 You probably know a bit about cooking.
 You heard something one time about the grain or the marbling or something.
 Well, you’re close!
 Fully understanding the cuts and cooking methods requires an understanding of where those cuts come from off the animal.
 While this knowledge is invaluable, we’ll save it for later.

-Pan frying involves cooking an ingredient in a frying pan at a medium-high heat.
-Think the “6-7″ indicator on your stove.
-Pan-frying involves much more oil than usual as it helps prevent moisture releasing from the ingredient.
+Pan frying involves cooking an ingredient in a frying pan at medium-high heat.
+Pan-frying involves a bit more oil than usual as it helps prevent moisture releasing from the ingredient.
 As with sauteing, pan frying should be done in smaller batches to help retain the temperature of the pan and keep it consistent.

-Broiling is similar and almost reverse to Grilling in that is uses radiant heat from an overheat source.
-Broiled foods are placed on a preheated metal grate and the heat above cooks the meat while the grill below marks it.
+Broiling is similar and almost reverse to Grilling in that is uses radiant heat from an overhead source.
+Broiled foods are placed on a preheated metal grate and the heat above cooks the food while the grill below marks it.

 There are technically 2 types of combination cooking, but we will include a third – sous vide.